ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ###Non-persistent data storage

 Containers and pods are, by design, short-lived and can fail unexpectedly.
 While you can store data in the local file system of the container, this only stores it throughout the lifecycle of the container.
-This data (inside a container) can not be shared with other containers or pods and is lost when the container crashes or is removed.
+This data (inside a container) cannot be shared with other containers or pods and is lost when the container crashes or is removed.

 ###Persistent data storage

 To persist data, you need to create a persistent volume claim (PVC), which will provision [NFS](https://en.wikipedia.org/wiki/Network_File_System) file storage or block storage for your cluster.
 This mount is then claimed to a persistent volume (PV) to ensure that data is available, even if the pods crash or shut down.
 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
 The storage classes describe the types of storage offerings available and define various aspects, such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

-In Kubernetes, the way this can be done is by using `PersistentVolume` to store the data in a [NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) or [block storage](https://www.ibm.com/cloud/block-storage) and then use `PersistentVolumeClaim` to make that storage available to your pods.
+In Kubernetes, the way this can be done is by using `PersistentVolume` to store the data in an [NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) or [block storage](https://www.ibm.com/cloud/block-storage) and then use `PersistentVolumeClaim` to make that storage available to your pods.

 To create a PV and matching PVC, follow these steps: